sm-mehedi/-project-simulator-AgriX_Team/PROJECT_FEATURES.md

 "This task involves integrating satellite data analysis to detect soil moisture and salinity levels, ensuring accurate environmental monitoring and support for agricultural decision-making."
 "**Status: In Progress**"
 ""
+"## T-3: Implement Farmer-Buyer Transaction"
+"This task involves creating the farmer-buyer transaction feature, allowing farmers to list products, buyers to purchase them, and handling transaction validation and processing."
+"**Status: Implemented**"
+""